auxi-pilot/Auxi-Note/README.md

-# Auxi Note
+# Auxi-Note

 ![auxi-logo.png](https://raw.githubusercontent.com/auxi-pilot/AuxiNote/refs/heads/main/auxi-logo.png)

-Auxi Note is a note taking app, where you can create notes using Notion style block editor.
+Auxi-Note is a note taking app, where you can create notes using Notion style block editor.

-Auxi Note comes with AI features, where you can summarize, proofread and change tone of some
+Auxi-Note comes with AI features, where you can summarize, proofread and change tone of some

 text.